Ankitashuk282/NYC-Rideshare-Data-Analysis-Using-PySpark/README.md

 -  Printed the new schema on console.
 (Screenshot attached for your reference)

 **1.3**

 - To convert Unix timestamp to “yyyy-MM-dd” format, I’ve used from_unixtime method from the Pyspark.sql library.
 This is used to convert unixtime into a string of provided format
 - I did not convert the type from string to date as the only objective of the task is to convert unix time to “yyyy-MM-dd” format.

 **Task 2: Aggregation on Data:**
 **2.1**
 • To count the no. of trips for each business in each month we group the data by business and month and then count these values.
 • I used groupby function for grouping.
 • Then, I downloaded this data into a local cluster in csv format using write.option API from pyspark dataframe.
 • Then, I used this csv file to visualize using Matplotlib.
 • I used Google colab for my visualizations.

 **2.2**

 • This was to calculate platforms profit for each business each month.
 • To do this we group the data by business and month and then sum the profits using rideshare_profit field.
 • Then, I downloaded this data into a local cluster in csv format using write.option API from pyspark dataframe.
 • Then, I used this csv file to visualize using Matplotlib.

 **2.3**

 • This was to calculate drivers earnings for each business in each month.
 • To do this we group the data by business and month and then sum the drivers earnings for each group.
 • Then, I downloaded this data into a local cluster in csv format using write.option API from pyspark dataframe.
 • Then, I used this csv file to visualize using Matplotlib.

 **2.4**

 • The data shows that uber has much more market share than Lyft.
 • Uber is a profitable company during these months in NYC.
 • Lyft is making huge losses in NYC in these months and the losses are increasing every month.
 • Lyft should think about pivoting their strategies in NYC at least.
 • Uber has been growing in these months and they need to continue doing what they’re doing.

 **Task 3: Top-K Processing:**

 **3.1 & 3.2**

 • For this problem we needed to fetch top 5 pickup and drop-off locations for each month.
 To solve this, we needed to get the count of trips being picked-up/dropped-off from each borough every month.
 • To achieve that, I used groupBy functions to make groups of months and trip counts for each borough that was used for pickup.
 • Then I used a window function to classify the data by month and sort them in descending order of trip count.
 • As we needed to show top 5 pickup locations for each month, I used the filter function to filter out top 5 results and display them.
 • Similar approach was used for picking up top 5 drop-off locations for each month.

 **3.3**

 • To calculate 30 earnest routes, I first added a route column by concatenating pickup borough with dropoff borough.
 • Then I grouped the whole data by making use of the above column by using groupby function.
 • And then I calculated each routes profit by adding the driver_total_pay for every route.
 • Then I sorted it in descending order and picked up the top 30 by using limit function.

 **3.4**

-From the results of this task, the following observations are made:
 • Most rideshare trips are to and from Manhattan (both most pickups and most drop-offs are from here)
-• The most profitable route is within Manhattan (i.e., from Manhattan to Manhattan); it’s almost double of the second most popular route
+• The most profitable route is within Manhattan (i.e., from Manhattan to Manhattan); it’s almost double of the second most popular route.
 • Also, the most popular routes are within the same borough.
 (Manhattan to Manhattan, Brooklyn to Brooklyn, Queens to Queens)

 Potential Strategies:

 • From the observations, it looks like that most people in NY are using rideshares for shorter distances (within borough).
-We can maybe run some promos for users to use it for longer distances
+We can maybe run some promos for users to use it for longer distances.
 • The company is earning the most from Manhattan and the demand is also huge.
 So encourage more drivers to drive in Manhattan.

 **Task 4: Average of Data:**

 **4.1**

 • The task is to calculate the average of driver earnings during different times of the day.
 • For this, I grouped the results by time of the day and then calculated the average of the driver_total_pay for each time of the day and printed the results.